ynashed/bionemo-fw-ea/sub-packages/bionemo-example_model/README.md

-# bionemo-core
+# bionemo-example_model

-Minimalist package containing proven utilities that are used among many indenepdent feature packages of the bionemo framework.
+Minimalist package containing an example model that makes use of bionemo2/nemo conventions.

-Additions to this package are made if and only if they are used between 3 or more independent feature packages, including the framework package itself.

 ```bash
 pip install -e .